KxSystems/docs/docs/license/gcp.md

     computer software” and/or “commercial computer software
-    documentation” pursuant to DFAR Section 227.7202 and FAR Section 12.212, as applicable, and any use, modification, reproduction, release, performance, display, or disclosure of the Kdb+ Software by a U.S. government agency shall be prohibited except as expressly permitted by this Agreement, which terms shall govern.
+    documentation” pursuant to DFAR Section 227.7202 and FAR Section 12.212, as applicable, and any use, modification, reproduction, release, performance, display, or disclosure of the kdb+ Software by a U.S. government agency shall be prohibited except as expressly permitted by this Agreement, which terms shall govern.

 ## Schedule

-**Information Reported to KX** The following Kdb+ Software variables are reported by the license manager software (and are, upon notice, subject to change):
+**Information Reported to KX** The following kdb+ Software variables are reported by the license manager software (and are, upon notice, subject to change):

 content | as in
 --------|---------